-The only time you’ll ever have a fair chance of re-attracting and keeping your ex is when your values and lifestyle choices align and when both of you do the required personal development work on yourselves.
-Or, put differently, when you become compatible and learn how to maturely manage the traits, behaviors, and tendencies which led to the collapse of your initial relationship.
+The only time you’ll ever have a fair chance of re-attracting and keeping your ex is when your values and lifestyle choices align, when you surmount the tendencies that made you part ways, and when you do the required personal development work on yourselves — when you change yourselves for the better.

 Now that you’re a proud member of Singledom, you have a bazillion opportunities to find a more compatible partner.
 And if that’s not up your alley, you can also go on an un-attached dating rampage as I did.

 Sooner or later, you’ll either meet someone better than your ex and commit to them or start enjoying being single/dating.
 Regardless, a time will come when you’ll be at peace again.
-When that happens, the past will stay in the past, and you’ll never look back.
+And when that happens, the past will stay in the past, and you’ll never look back.